kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Demolition</summary>
     You know how to destroy constructions.
 This is mainly by identifying bearing walls and pillars, or by sapping.
 Sapping is the digging and shoring of underground tunnels designed to collapse enemy fortifications.
-You have Expertise on such checks.
+You have <b>Expertise</b> on such checks.
   </details>

   <details>
     <summary>Model Making</summary>
     You are proficient with making realistic minia­tures of things.
-This grants Expertise on checks regarding models, as an example being able to draw conclusions regarding hidden areas when observing a miniature building.
+This grants <b>Expertise</b> on checks regarding models, as an example being able to draw conclusions regarding hidden areas when observing a miniature building.
   </details>

   <details>
     <summary>Siege Weapon-making</summary>
     Allows the creation of devices intended to break or circumvent castle doors or walls, such as battering rams, trebuchets, catapults, ballista and mangonels.
-You have Expertise on checks to create such machines.
+You have <b>Expertise</b> on checks to create such machines.
   </details>

   <details>
     <summary>Tinkering</summary>
-    You are familiar with a lot of different types of machines and tools, and have Expertise on checks to identify, use and repair them.
+    You are familiar with a lot of different types of machines and tools, and have <b>Expertise</b> on checks to identify, use and repair them.
     <details>
       <summary>Gnomish Tinkering</summary>
       Allows you to create and operate gnomish machinery.
 This is very unsafe, even with the skill.
 Even the safest gnomish constructions often include steam-powered engines that can explode at any time.